 (11) Supplemental Information

 Any other information requested by the Administrative Officer, Plan Commission, or Town Council to aid in the review of the PUD Ordinance.
 This may include, but is not limited to: topic areas such as traffic; utilities; tree preservation; flood hazards; and architectural design standards.

+First Reading at Town Council

+Following the Administrative Officer’s determination that a proper PUD rezoning filing has been made, and all necessary supporting documents and information has been made available to the Department, in accordance with required filing procedures and schedules, the petition shall be placed on a Town Council agenda for First Reading.

-(E) Technical Review Committee Review
+(F) Technical Advisory Committee Review

-The Concept Plan shall be reviewed by a Technical Review Committee.
+The Concept Plan shall be reviewed by the Technical Advisory Committee.
+This shall be completed after a PUD has its First Reading, and before a Second Reading.

-Concept Plan Requirements
+(G) Concept Plan Requirements

 Planned Unit Developments shall be required to comply with the McCordsville Subdivision Control Ordinance (per IC 36-7-4-1513) and the provisions of Section 10.09, Development Plan Review, or this Ordinance.
 In no instance shall the approval of a PUD be interpreted as waiving or modifying any Subdivision Control Ordinance or Site Development Plan processes.
 The Concept Plan and/or Site Development Plan may be filed simultaneously for review by the Plan Commission.

-Architectural Review Committee Review

-Any proposed project shall provide architectural renderings and drawings of the proposed product to be constructed.
-If a specific product has not been selected, the petitioner shall provide illustrative architectural renderings or pictures that are in keeping with architectural elements and character required by the PUD Ordinance.

-The Architectural Review Committee (ARC) shall review said materials to determine whether the proposed architectural character, building massing, scale, and overall aesthetic is appropriate for the subject real estate and whether the proposal is in keeping with the spirit and intent of the PUD Ordinance.
-Any elements of the Comprehensive Plan, related to building massing, scale, building form, and the like shall also be taken into consideration.

-The ARC shall provide a recommendation no later than sixty (60) days following the date the of the petition’s complete application filing.

-Possible Action

-Favorable Recommendation

-The proposed architectural elements shall be forwarded with a favorable recommendation if it is found to be consistent with the decision criteria listed above.
-Favorable recommendations may include suggested conditions for the Plan Commission’s consideration.

-Unfavorable Recommendation

-The application shall be forwarded with an unfavorable recommendation if it is found to be inconsistent with the decision criteria listed above.
-Unfavorable recommendations may include suggested conditions for the Plan Commission’s consideration.

-No Recommendation

-The application may be forwarded with no recommendation if it is found that the application includes aspects that the ARC is not able to evaluate.
-The ARC may also forward a no recommendation in the event the ARC would like to request the Plan Commission provide the ARC with additional time to review the petition.
-The Plan Commission shall not be bound to provide a continuance.
-No recommendations may include suggested conditions for the Plan Commission’s consideration.

-Continued

-The application may be continued based on a request by the ARC, Administrative Officer or petitioner.
-The application shall be continued in the case of an indecisive vote wherein the item is essentially tabled, a determination by the ARC that additional information is required prior to action being taken on the request, or if an appropriate representative of the application fails to appear at the public hearing.

-Following an ARC recommendation, the petition shall be placed on the next available Plan Commission agenda and set for a public hearing.

-Public Hearing Notification
+(H) Public Hearing Notification

 Notification for the scheduled public hearing regarding the PUD Ordinance shall be completed consistent with the requirements of this Ordinance and the Rules and Procedures of the Plan Commission.

-Plan Commission Public Hearing
+(I) Plan Commission Public Hearing